lukac-dejan/lightSweep.js/README.md

 lightSweep.js
 =========

-This is a jQuery function that generates 'light sweep' effect on a selected element.
+This is a jQuery function that generates animated 'light sweep' effect on a selected element.

 Documentation